jwuphysics/jwuphysics.github.io/_posts/2021-01-12-galaxy-unets.md

 Until next time!

+---

 You can find some of the code for this post in [this Github Gist](https://gist.github.com/jwuphysics/6fa184d732f50e678a70bf4490638724).
 Credit also goes to the [Fast.ai 2019 course](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson7-superres.ipynb) (Jeremy Howard) and [*Walk with Fastai*](https://walkwithfastai.com/Super_Resolution) (Zach Mueller).

 ---

-This post was migrated from Substack to my blog on 2025-04-23 {: .notice}
+This post was migrated from [Substack](https://jwuphysics.substack.com/) to my blog on 2025-04-23 {: .notice}